 Understeer Enhance drastically lightens the wheel when you start to understeer.
 I find this more distracting than anything.
 The wheel lightens so much when you start to understeer that it feels more like the wheel is broken rather than something that is happening to the car.

 My first impression was awful when I tried playing with a wheel.
 Properly configured, however, F1 2018 plays great with a wheel and I've been having a lot of fun.
+If you have a VR headset, you may be interested to know that F1 2018 works surprisingly well in VR using VorpX.

 Let me know if you have any questions or comments.